davocarli/smartsheet-dashboard-grid/README.md

-# Smartsheet Dashboard Grid Overlay
+# Smartsheet Dashboard Overlay
-A Chrome extension that overlays a grid over the Smartsheet Dashboard editor.
-This can help with spacing out your widgets consistently.
+This Chrome extension allows you to add custom shapes to Smartsheet's dashboard editing grid.
+This can help you to be more consistent with your widget placement.

 ![Example Screenshot](/screenshots/screenshot.png "Example Screenshot")